...

-The ancient Greeks already knew about mugwort since the 1st century.
-Dioscorides, the father of phytotherapy, talked about this plant.
-Andres de Laguna, a famous Spanish physician of the 16th century, who worked in the Netherlands, Bologna, Rome, and Venice, said of this plant that “it is called Artemisia, from the name of the goddess Artemis, also called Diana, since, like the goddess, the plant helps women in labor, without ever failing.”
+The ancient Greeks knew about mugwort as early as the 1st century.
+Dioscorides, the father of phytotherapy, discussed this plant.
+Andres de Laguna, a famous Spanish physician of the 16th century who worked in the Netherlands, Bologna, Rome, and Venice, said of this plant that “it is called Artemisia, from the name of the goddess Artemis, also called Diana, since, like the goddess, the plant helps women in labor without ever failing.”

-Mugwort has always been a plant used because of its effects on the female genitals.
-With its characteristic finesse, the French medical school said as early as the Renaissance that “mugwort turns women into flowers again,” meaning the effects of the plant on menstruation.
+Mugwort has always been used because of its effects on female genitals.
+With its characteristic finesse, the French medical school said as early as the Renaissance that “mugwort turns women into flowers again,” meaning the plant’s effects on menstruation.

 Mugwort Scientific Facts

-1. Other names – Artemisia, common mugwort, felon herb, sailor’s tobacco.
+- Other names are Artemisia, common mugwort, felon herb, and sailor’s tobacco.

-5. Description – Vivacious plant of the Compositae family, like wormwood but taller (60-120 cm high).
+- Description—This is a vibrant plant of the Compositae family, like wormwood but taller (60-120 cm high).
 Its stem is reddish, and its leaves are silver on their undersides.
-Each flower chapter is formed by 10 to 12 tiny flowers, yellow or reddish.
+Each flower chapter comprises 10 to 12 tiny yellow or reddish flowers.

 Healing Properties